jieunkang-101/Redux-Survey-with-Firestore/README.md

 ## 1. Description
-A React application that allows a user to complete a review.
-Users should be able to create new reviews while other users should have the ability to fill out those reviews.
+A React application that have CRUD functionality of user's review with firestore and firebase authentication.

 ### :small_orange_diamond: Implemented the following features:
 * A user should be able to create, update and delete a review.
 All reviews should be stored in the database.
-* A user should be able to fill out and submit reviews. review results should be submitted to the database.
+* A user should be able to fill out and submit reviews.
+Review results should be submitted to the database.
 (A review result can be associated to a review by mimicking a one-to-many relationship.)
-A user should be able to sign up, sign in, and sign out.
+* A user should be able to sign up, sign in, and sign out.
 * A user should have their own dashboard which lists the reviews they've created.
-* Bonus: A user should be able to see the combined data on a review in their dashboard.
-For instance, if a review provides a 1-5 rating, return an average rating for all reviews.
-* Challenging: Try using a library like D3 to visualize data from reviews.
-This is only recommended if you have time to spare, interest in data visualization, and are doing a week-long project.

 ## 2. Development
 ### :small_orange_diamond: Technologies Used: